Wrybill is a fascinating New Zealand endemic. Photo: Brent Stephenson

 Day 5: Getting up early to hear the dawn chorus, we’ll have a chance to pick up any species that we might have missed the day before.
 We’ll depart Tiritiri Matangi mid-morning to head south to one of New Zealand’s premier shorebird sites, the world-renowned Miranda, in the Firth of Thames, listed under the Ramsar Convention as a wetland of international significance.
 Before we head out to see what’s around, we’ll check into our accommodation near the Miranda Shorebird Center, where we can get information on the latest sightings.

 We’re likely to see Wrybill, Bar-tailed Godwit, Red Knot, Red-necked Stint, Ruddy Turnstone, New Zealand Plover, Banded Dotterel, Variable and South Island Pied Oystercatchers, Pied Stilt, Black-billed Gull, and Caspian Tern.
 During the summer months there are usually a few less common waders present, too, such as Sharp-tailed, Pectoral, Marsh, or Terek Sandpipers, and we’ll be on the lookout for these and other vagrants.
 Shorebirding here is largely dependent on the tides, so we’ll be working around the high tide, and may visit other nearby areas as time permits.
-Night on Tiritiri Matangi.
+Night in Miranda.

 Day 10: Depending on the tides, we’ll visit the Manawatu Estuary, one of the best sites in New Zealand for watching shorebirds.
 For some reason, the birds here are extremely confiding, and generally allow a close approach at their high-tide roost on a small spit.
 In addition to relatively widespread species such as Bar-tailed Godwit, Curlew Sandpiper, Ruddy Turnstone, and Red Knot, we may also see locals such as Variable Oystercatcher and Wrybill and winter visitors such as Pacific Golden Plover, Sharp-tailed Sandpiper, and Red-necked Stint.

-Day 11: Today we’ll head out onto the Marlborough Sounds for further exploration of Queen Charlotte Sound.
-We’ll be looking especially for King Shag, a rare endemic with a population of only about 500 breeding pairs, all of which breed on White Rocks at the seaward end of the sound.
-We’ll also be looking for two endemic dolphin species, the endangered Hector’s Dolphin and the more common Dusky Dolphin; New Zealand Fur Seals are also present.
-We’ll make a stop at Motuara Island, a small island sanctuary which has the South Island subspecies of both Saddleback and New Zealand Robin.
+Day 11: We’ll head out onto the Marlborough Sounds for further exploration of Queen Charlotte Sound.
+We’ll be looking especially for New Zealand King Shag, a rare endemic with a population of only about 650 individuals.
+We’ll also be looking for two endemic dolphin species, the endangered Hector’s Dolphin and the more common Dusky Dolphin.
+New Zealand Fur Seals are also present.
+We have the opportunity to make stops at two small island sanctuaries, where we will try for Orange-fronted Parakeet, South Island Saddleback and New Zealand (South Island) Robin.
 After returning to Picton for lunch, we’ll journey south towards Kaikoura.
 Along the way we’ll visit a coastal area in search of shorebirds.
 There are generally Banded Dotterel, Black-Winged (Pied) Stilt, Black-billed Gulls, and sometimes other vagrant shorebirds.
 A brief stop on the scenic coast just before Kaikoura will allow excellent views of New Zealand fur seals and Spotted Shags, and enable us to ‘forecast’ sea conditions for the following day’s pelagic trip.
 If time allows we will check the surrounding areas for the introduced Cirl Bunting, and after dinner can head out to look for the introduced Little Owl in neighboring farmland.
 Night in Kaikoura.

-Day 15: We’ll have a late start today as we continue towards the township of Haast, stopping at one or two places on the way.
-Fiordland Crested Penguins will still be breeding.
-From Haast we head inland through spectacular mountain scenery, with a visit to Haast Pass, home to a number of forest species, including the stunning and endangered Yellowhead.
+Day 15: We’ll have a late start as we continue towards the township of Haast, stopping at one or two places on the way to look for forest birds, and enjoy beautiful forests.
+From Haast we’ll head inland through spectacular mountain scenery, with a visit to Haast Pass, home to a number of forest species, including the stunning and endangered Yellowhead.
 The site is also good for the South Island subspecies of New Zealand Kaka, Yellow-crowned Parakeet, Rifleman, the South Island subspecies of Tomtit, and Long-tailed Koel.
-We’ll stay as long as we can in this area, making the most of our time in this amazing forest before driving to the beautiful lakeside town of Wanaka, just over an hour away.
+We’ll stay as long as we can in this area, making the most of our time in this amazing forest before driving to the very attractive lakeside town of Wanaka, just over an hour away.
 Night in Wanaka.

-Day 19: Today begins with a half-day pelagic trip, followed by an afternoon visit to the famous Ulva Island.
-The distance traveled and the areas visited will depend on the day’s weather; though this part of the country is prone to stormy conditions and rough seas, we hope to be able to get to some areas for seabirding.
+Day 18: The main plan today is a pelagic trip.
+The distance traveled and the areas visited will depend on the day’s weather.
+This part of the country is prone to stormy conditions and rough seas, but we hope to be able to get to some areas for seabirding.
 Thanks to the proximity of the Southern Ocean and the presence of large seabird colonies on surrounding islands, we should find an excellent array of species, including good numbers of Fiordland Crested Penguin and perhaps a Fairy Prion.
-Almost all of the vagrant Southern Ocean seabirds are possible, and we’ll be keeping our eyes peeled for storm-petrels, albatrosses, and petrels.
-In the early afternoon we land on Ulva Island in Paterson Inlet.
-Declared rat-free in 1997, Ulva Island was established as an open sanctuary in 2004.
-Several species of bird have been reintroduced, and the island gives an excellent impression of what southern New Zealand must have been like before the arrival of Polynesian and European settlers.
-This is a great place to spend most of the afternoon walking, observing, and taking photos.
-Depending on our success with Southern Brown Kiwi the previous night, we’ll have another opportunity this evening after dark.
+Almost all of the vagrant Southern Ocean seabirds are possible, and we’ll be keeping our eyes peeled for storm-petrels, albatrosses, and petrels, including Broad-billed Prion and Mottled Petrel.
+If the weather really holds it may be possible to get around the island far enough to find Antarctic Tern.
+Depending on our success with Southern Brown Kiwi the previous night, we’ll have another opportunity this evening.
 Night in Oban.

-Updated: 06 July 2012
+Updated: 15 July 2016

-* Tour invoices paid by check carry a modest discount.
+* Tour invoices paid by check carry a 4% discount.
 Details here.

 This tour is organized by our New Zealand partner, Wrybill Birding Tours.
 In 2017 the tour won’t be exclusively WINGS/Sunbird clients.

-Maximum group size nine with one leader.
+Maximum group size eight with one leader.